Militello in Val di Catania: Theaters and cinemas

 In 1942, the "Tempio" Cine Teatro (named after the owner) finally saw the light of day, designed by Antonio Portuso, a surveyor from Militello, whose style was inspired by the Italian Rationalism of the time.
 The "Tempio" Theater was the heart of the city's cultural and artistic life until the late 1990s, when, now in disrepair, it was purchased by the Province of Catania, which radically transformed it into a new opera and drama theater designed by architect Giorgio Potenza.
 It has recently regained its role as an important cultural infrastructure for the city.

 Radio, television, and curiosities

-The local radio station is Radio Venere Milutello, founded in 1978 with the contribution of several enthusiasts, which broadcasts on 92.40 MHz.
-It is also received in neighboring municipalities and can be streamed on the station's website.
+The local radio station is Radio Venere Militello, founded in 1978 with the contribution of several enthusiasts, which broadcasts on FM.
+It is also received in neighboring municipalities, digitally on the mux Media Dab channel 9B and can be streamed on the station's website.
 In the past, there was a local television station, Radio Audizioni Militello, which closed in the first half of the 1990s.
 The television host Pippo Baudo (1936–2025) was born in Militello.